Urmein

-Urmein (Romansh: Urmagn) is a municipality in the Viamala Region in the Swiss canton of Graubünden.
+Urmein (Romansh: Urmagn) is a municipality in the Viamala Region in the Swiss canton of the Grisons.

 History

 Urmein is first mentioned in 1156 as Hof de Ormen.

 Geography

 Urmein has an area, As of 2006, of 4.4 km2.
 Of this area, 46.9% is used for agricultural purposes, while 39.5% is forested.
 Of the rest of the land, 5.7% is settled (buildings or roads) and the remainder (7.8%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Thusis sub-district, of the Hinterrhein district, after 2017 it was part of the Viamala Region.
 It consists of the haufendorf (an irregular, unplanned and quite closely packed village, built around a central square) village of Urmein in the inner Heinzenberg mountains at an elevation of 1264 m.